 Reputation is fragile and perhaps more so than time, money and attention.
 Like organizational culture, reputation is hard to build and easy to destroy.
 It can falter with a single act that sparks mistrust.
 In a New York magazine article, Vanessa Grigoriadis asked, “Why has the number of MySpace visitors remained essentially flat in the past year?
 Why do social networks fail?”
 The fragility of users’ trust is a big reason, she explained.

-Reputation can be inextricably linked with privacy issues, which Battelle has written about for years, including a “Data Bill of Rights” in 2007.
+Reputation can be inextricably linked with privacy issues, which John Battelle has written about for years, including a “Data Bill of Rights” in 2007.
 Even though stronger government regulation needs to protect privacy, consumers are already uneasy about it.
 They want greater control of their personal information.
 As a result, the relationship between privacy and reputation could be a differentiating factor for media organizations that manage it well.
 Publishers can serve as trusted brokers between advertisers who want to reach people and users who do not trust advertisers with their personal information, but would still like to get ads that are relevant and useful.

 Battelle has been a proponent of “Conversational Marketing” that depends upon all players’ reputations.
 As he put it, “conversational marketing is simply the tip of a very large iceberg, representative of a sea change in how all businesses converse with their constituents—be they customers, partners, or employees.”
 Of course, the conversation involves many more players (both commercial and non-commercial) and hinges on reputation created through greater transparency and dialogue across the board.

 As we consider news abundances and scarcities, we must also consider the long-term effects of news organizations shrinking and closing.
-Surowiecki claimed, “we’re almost sure to see a sharp decline in the volume and variety of content that newspapers collectively produce.”
+James Surowiecki claimed, “we’re almost sure to see a sharp decline in the volume and variety of content that newspapers collectively produce.”

-Some will go into public relations work, while others will enter entirely new careers and take their journalistic skills into other sectors.
-For example, Douglas Frantz, former managing editor of The Los Angeles Times, now serves as chief investigator of the Senate Foreign Relations Committee.
-He said that he acts much like an investigative reporter, “but with two potential tools he could only dream about having previously: subpoena power and, should his application be accepted, security clearance to review classified data.”

-Many former journalists are turning into social entrepreneurs—working independently or starting their own ventures—and could benefit from new, networked support systems that a consortium provides.
+Many former journalists are turning into social entrepreneurs and could benefit from the networked support systems that a consortium provides.
 The increasing number of career shifts among journalists has even spawned consulting services.
 For example, Amy Webb conducts trainings for “newspaper refugees” to build post-mainstream journalism careers.
 Wherever journalists go, they are not likely to be absorbed back into traditional news organizations that once supported them, yet they could be organized to shape a new future for journalism.

 Device proliferation, convergence & their effects